megabyte-labs/install.doctor/docs/scripts/after/run_onchange_after_12-install-packages.sh.tmpl.md

     # TODO - Figure out how to configure no logs to print to ~/.ansible.log -- should be printing to the value specified in the ansible.cfg
     rm -rf "$HOME/.ansible.log"
   else
-    logg error '`zx` is not available' fi else logg error '`install-program` is not in the PATH.
+    logg error 'zx is not available' fi else logg error 'install-program is not in the PATH.
 It should be located in ~/.local/bin.' fi
 ```